NxPKG/khulnasoft-docs/content/cache/reference/csam-scanning.md

 You likely have an obligation to securely preserve certain information related to your report for at least 90 days in the case of an investigation.
 To ensure that access to the content is limited, take care not to store this information anywhere accessible to anyone but those within your organization responsible for legal requests.

--   You should remove the content and notify Cloudflare of the removal.
+-   You should remove the content and notify Khulnasoft of the removal.

 Once any preservation obligations have been fulfilled, you should remove the content from your website.
-This is especially important if Cloudflare’s notice to you indicates that our block was unsuccessful.
+This is especially important if Khulnasoft’s notice to you indicates that our block was unsuccessful.

 ___

 ## How do I have a block removed from my website?

-To disable a block, either because you have determined that the blocked content is not CSAM (a false positive) or because you have taken down the blocked content, go to the Cloudflare dashboard for your zone and request reviews on the relevant blocks.
+To disable a block, either because you have determined that the blocked content is not CSAM (a false positive) or because you have taken down the blocked content, go to the Khulnasoft dashboard for your zone and request reviews on the relevant blocks.
 A request to remove a block must be accompanied by a representation from you confirming that the blocked content is not CSAM or has been removed.
 If applicable, we will notify NCMEC when a false positive has been identified on the reported URL.

 ![Example error message for a domain with blocked content.](/images/support/csam-blocked-content.png)